dive2Pro/roam-datepicker-enhance/README.md

 ## Mentions

-Draws an orange border when the date has been mentioned at least once.
+An orange border is drawn around any date which has been mentioned at least once.

 ## Tasks due (optional)

-An adjacent number indicating the number of tasks due for the date.
-A block is treated as a due task when it both:
+A small number next to each date indicates the number of tasks due.
+A block is considered a due task when it both:

 1. is a `{{[[TODO]]}}`
 1. has a child block which both: